UnivLille-Meta/IMT-Advanced-OOP/Week-01-Introduction-October-3-4-2024/S02-03-10-Exercises.md

 <img width="1088" alt="imagen" src="https://github.com/UnivLille-Meta/Miage23/assets/708322/c8a8a156-fb31-4b26-a083-6b4419ef0512">

-## Exercice 03-10-2: ProfStef interactive tutorial
+## Exercise 03-10-2: ProfStef interactive tutorial

 Pharo includes an interactive tutorial inside the IDE called *ProfStef*.
 You can open it from a playground that you can get in the menu *Browse > Playground*.
 A playground is like an interactive console with vitamins.
 Inside you can type any code you want and execute it by

  - selecting the code you want
  - right click -> *Do it*